 Corporate Non-Owned Aircraft Liability Insurance policies can be broader in the types aircraft covered provided they are only operated by pilots furnished by the aircraft owner such as chartered aircraft.
 With chartered aircraft the exposures are mainly contingent liabilities since the charter customer is not directly involved with the operation and maintenance of the aircraft.
 If the pilot is an employee of the corporation being insured, coverage may still be available, but would be rated in accordance with the pilot's experience and may be limited to certain aircraft types or models.

-Personal Non-Owned Aircraft Liability Insurance is usually limited to single engine, fixed wing, non-pressurized, piston, land aircraft having a seating capacity not exceeding seven total seats and a maximum engine horsepower rating of 450 hp, with a Standard Airworthiness Certificate.
+Personal Non-Owned Aircraft Liability is usually limited to single engine, fixed wing, non-pressurized, piston, land aircraft having a seating capacity not exceeding seven total seats and a maximum engine horsepower rating of 450 hp, with a Standard Airworthiness Certificate.
 Coverage can also be provided for student pilots.
 Multiengine and other aircraft not included in the above description would require special consideration by underwriters for Personal Non-Owned Aircraft Liability Insurance and may not be readily available at a comparable cost (see premium indications below).

 How much does it cost?

-Corporate Non-Owned Aircraft Liability underwriting can become very involved because corporate and high net worth insureds usually require higher limits of liability.
+Corporate Non-Owned Aircraft Liability Insurance underwriting can become very involved because corporate and high net worth insureds usually require higher limits of liability.
 Also, the rating depends on whether any employees of the corporation will serve as pilots or if only chartered aircraft will be used (pilots furnished by owner).
 If employee pilots are involved the pilot experience and types of aircraft to be used must be factored in along with other information such as anticipated hours and geographical areas involved.

-The Personal Non-Owned Aircraft Liability is easy to rate since a couple of companies provide a simplified application process.
+Personal Non-Owned Aircraft Liability is easy to rate since a couple of companies provide a simplified application process.
 For those who qualify, the premiums can range from around $125 for a limit of liability of $250,000 with passenger bodily injury limited to $25,000 each passenger to around $325 for a limit of liability of $1,000,000 with passenger bodily injury limited to $100,000 each passenger.
 The insured's employer (if not in the aviation business) can also be protected for an additional charge of $50.
 The above coverage does not apply to damage to the non-owned aircraft itself.
 For that protection you need the following "Liability Coverage for Damage to Non-Owned Aircraft".

 What if I own an aircraft, have insurance for it, but occasionally use someone else's aircraft?